Information for Parents

 We understand that a child leaving for college can also be a difficult adjustment for parents.
 You can expect to experience a mixture of emotions, ranging from pride in what your child has accomplished, to concern over how they will handle the transition to a more independent stage of life, to anxiety or frustration regarding personal choices and decisions being made with what seems to be decreasing parental input.
 We encourage parents to be realistic about their reactions to a son or daughter moving away, and to be patient with the process of negotiating this new phase of relationship with your child.

 Most of our students would agree that, although this is a time of exploring new freedom and autonomy, parents still play a critical role in supporting and nurturing them through this stage of life.
-Your relationship with your son or daughter will continue to be one of the most important contributors to his or her success at APU.
-We encourage parents to communicate openly with students, providing support while at the same time honoring your child’s development into the unique individual God desires him or her to become.
+Your relationship with your child will continue to be one of the most important contributors to their success at APU.
+We encourage parents to communicate openly with students, providing support while at the same time honoring your child’s development into the unique individual God desires them to become.

 The UCC is available to assist you in the transition process and in facilitating a successful student experience.
 Consultation with UCC staff is offered to any parent by phone or in person.
 If you are worried about your student and are uncertain about what to do, you are welcome to call us, identify yourself as a parent of a current student, and ask to consult with a counselor.
 Usually this service is available immediately.
 Please note: Though legally we are bound by the limits of confidentiality, we will do our best to assist you with your concerns.